Hummdis/RHEL-Patch-By-Date/README.md

     update-by-date.sh <date>

-The date is in the YYYY-MM-DD format (ISO-8601) and yes, you include the hyphens.
+The date is in the YYYY-MM-DD format (ISO-8601), and yes, you include the hyphens.

+## Logging

+All events are logged into `/var/log/security_updates.log`, so that any log ingestion system you have for SEIM can be recorded.
+The formatting it kept consistent and provides the package names that are updated as well.
+This script does not, however, perform any log rotation or tuncation.

+## Clean Up

+The script cleans up the temporary files that are ceated during the process, so things don't get out of hand.